 How do drivers (Pilots) go about taking these qualifications?

-Why is it important to the drivers to do these qualifications / tests?
+Why is it important for the drivers or rescue personnel with no or very little diving experience to do these qualifications / tests?

 Although safety response times are extremely good in our sport, and rescue standards are high, unfortunately with all the best will in the world incidents/accidents do happen!